mhebrard/mouse-brick/README.md

 # mouse-brick
-Mouse BReeding Interfaced Calendar Kit is a project of desctop app to help managment of mice breeding.
+Mouse BReeding Interfaced Calendar Kit is a project of desktop app to help management of mice breeding.